Calverton National Cemetery

-Beginning November 4th, 2017, this cemetery will provide weekend burial options on the first Saturday of every month.
+This cemetery provides weekend burial options on the first Saturday of every month.
 This availability applies to cremation-only (in-ground and niche) burials.
 Please call the National Cemetery Scheduling Office, at 1-800-535-1117 to schedule a Saturday service.

 VA will continue its practice of honoring special requests for weekend burials for religious purposes, in cases of service members killed in action and on at least one day of any three-day Federal holiday weekend at all open VA national cemeteries.
 NCA will assess adding other options and national cemeteries in the future.

 This cemetery has space available to accommodate casketed and cremated remains.